Support for care experienced and estranged students

 Employability support

-- A two-day placement support programme for second year undergraduates.
+- A two-day placement support programme for second year undergraduates called the Rise PLAN.
 This helps to boost confidence and resilience in seeking and securing placement opportunities.
+Information will be sent about the programme via email.

 - Dedicated communications to Rise students.
-These help maximise engagement with the opportunities and support available.
+Our termly Rise bulletins help maximise engagement with the opportunities and support available.

 Your health and wellbeing